 To get the full value from your dental insurance plan, it’s important to be familiar with the following commonly used terms:

-The amount of money a member agrees to pay before Delta Dental starts to pick up the tab is called your “deductible.”
+The amount of money a member agrees to pay before Delta Dental of Iowa starts to pay for services is called a deductible.
 You must pay for your dental care until your plan’s deductible is met.
 However, you only have to meet your deductible once in a plan year.

 Coinsurance and copays are how you share the cost of dental procedures after you’ve met your deductible.
-A copay is a fixed dollar amount, like $20.
-Coinsurance, on the other hand, is usually written as a percentage.
+A copay is a fixed dollar amount.
+Coinsurance, on the other hand, is usually a paid percentage.

-With a copay, you’ll always pay the fixed amount (say, $20) no matter how much the total cost of your appointment was.
-As a percent, coinsurance changes depending on the total cost from the dentist.
-When you see an in-network dentist, you most likely will have better coverage for services and lower out-of-pocket costs.
-Delta Dental dentists cannot bill more than the allowed network fee for covered services.
+With a copay, you’ll always pay the fixed amount no matter how much the total cost of your appointment was.
+As a percentage, coinsurance changes depending on the total cost of the dentist.

 This refers to the maximum amount of money your plan will pay for dental services in your plan year.
 If your plan is based on the calendar year, then the time frame for your annual maximum is from January to December.

-If you reach your annual maximum in August, you will have to pay for dental procedures without sharing the cost with Delta Dental until your plan year starts over the following January.
+If you were to reach your annual maximum in August, you would have to pay for dental procedures without sharing the cost with your insurance provider until your plan year starts over the following January.

-This is the fee paid for your dental plan, which is usually a monthly charge.
-If your benefits are given to you through your employer, they likely pay either part of or all of the dental insurance premium.
+A dental insurance premium is the fee paid for your dental plan, which is usually a monthly charge.
+If your benefits are given to you through your employer, they likely pay either part or all of the dental insurance premium.